 He tells me, that he awoke this morning at 5 am, before his usual 5:20 wake up, and felt very ill.
 Suprabha had given him some pills, which he took.
 He tells me that it was so bad he felt like he could not come and run.
 He did some breathing exercises and decided to come any way.
-He tells me, "we'll see."
+H

 As they leave the line I hear Rupantar say, "10 days and we still have 14 runners."